kirru2198/My_AWS/databases.md

    - b.
 Linux based EC2 Instance

 ---
-Certainly!
 Below is a detailed solution to the problem statement provided, including steps for setting up a MariaDB Engine-based RDS database and how to connect to it using a Windows SQL client and a Linux-based EC2 instance.

 ---